Impact of FIRRMA on Private Equity Funds: Expanded CFIUS Review of Foreign Investments, New Filing Requirements

 - Expanded CFIUS authority

-- Deals involving real estate in close proximity to sensitive U.S. government facilities and air or sea ports
+- Deals involving real estate close to sensitive U.S. government facilities and air or sea ports

 - Changes in investor rights that would result in control of a U.S. business or a covered non-controlling investment